Skip to main content

 How many students are enrolled in the program?

-There are currently 18 students enrolled in the CFT program, and approximately 10 students are admitted each year.
+The CFT program admits approximately 10 students per year.
+There are currently 18 students enrolled in the CFT program.
 There are about 50 total students enrolled in the Family Science M.S. and Ph.D. programs.

 What school of thought/model of therapy is emphasized in the CFT program and how might this emphasis differ from other training programs?